Part 1: What is culture and why is it crucial for business success?

 But what does having a high-performance culture mean for your employees?

 Some research says that right now 7 out of 10 people in your organization are not actively engaged at work.
 What does that cost?
 A disengaged workforce is estimated to cost, in the US alone, 450 to 550 BILLION dollars.
 To have people that are actually engaged in your company — engaged in your mission, engaged in your operational excellence, engaged in thinking about how to make your company successful — is an enormous competitive advantage.
 Making inspiring brand videos or engaging work culture videos can attract and motivate employees.

 What’s the purpose of business?
 According to Peter Drucker, it’s “to create and keep a customer.”
 You’ll see that a lot of businesses put the customer at the center of the experience.

 At Tribe we think that Peter Drucker’s quote is only partially true.
 The purpose of a 21st century business is to create, engage, and build your tribe.

 When you think about a company, it’s not just your customers.
 It’s your employees, it’s your investors, and it’s the community in which you operate.
-The great businesses -- like the examples above -- really create, engage, and build the entire tribe.
+The great businesses — like the examples above — really create, engage, and build the entire tribe, and they use companies like Tribe and our award-winning corporate video services to do it.
 It’s not only about making the customers happy, if you really are trying to generate a high-performance culture.